replikation/bioinformatics_side/docs/tools/mkdocs.md

 mkdocs new <repositoryname>
 cd <repositoryname>
 # change a few things in the mkdocs.yml
-# create markdowns und docs/
+# create markdown-files under docs/

 # now build the site with:
 mkdocs build --clean